 Can I Give My Dog Colloidal Silver?
 Answer: Yes

-It can be used for treating things like skin conditions, some ear problems, as well as bacteria and viral infections.
+While highly debatable, it can be used for treating skin conditions and some ear problems, as well as bacteria and viral infections.

-There are a few ways you can give your dog some Colloidal Silver.
-If your pet is sick you can simply put a few drops in their water once a day until they feel better.
+This is a very versatile natural remedy so there are many ways you can give your dog some Colloidal Silver.
+As an example, if your pet is feeling sick, you can simply put a few drops of it in their water once a day until they hopefully feel better.

-For open wounds you can gently place Colloidal Silver gel directly on the wound, 1-2 times per day for about a week.
-If your dog doesn’t like to be touched on the wound, there’s a spray that should not hurt or sting when applied.
+For something like an open wound, gently apply some Colloidal Silver gel directly on the area either 1 or 2 times per day for about a week.
+If your dog doesn’t want to be touched on such a vulnerable spot, there’s a silver spray that shouldn’t hurt or sting when applied.

-If symptoms have not improved within a week you should definitely see your veterinarian.
+If their symptoms have not improved within a week you should definitely see your veterinarian.

 Conclusion on Colloidal Silver